vwong2013/iOSVNCInputClient/readme.md

 ### Known Issues
 ---
 * In some rare occasions, Apple Remote Desktop authentication will fail with a incorrect login error even if login details are correct.
-Workaround is to re-attempt the authentication by going back to the app's home screen and then trying again.
+This is caused by OpenSSL not generating the correct DH public/private key lengths.
+For now, workaround is to re-attempt the authentication by going back to the app's home screen and then trying again.
 It should authenticate fine in the second attempt.
 * Service Discovery may not work with Windows-based VNC server apps
+* You must press "Return" after editing a field in a Profile before clicking on "Save" for changes to be saved.

 ### Roadmap
 ---